lundeen-bryan/EZLogger_SLN/.notes/About the ConfigPathHelper.md

-# Why Use a Module Instead of a Class for ConfigPathHelper in VB.NET
+# Why Use a Module Instead of a Class for ConfigHelper in VB.NET

-When building helper utilities like `ConfigPathHelper.vb` in a VB.NET WPF project, using a **Module** instead of a **Class** has clear benefits—especially when the helper is meant to provide shared functions across the entire application.
+When building helper utilities like `ConfigHelper.vb` in a VB.NET WPF project, using a **Module** instead of a **Class** has clear benefits—especially when the helper is meant to provide shared functions across the entire application.

 ---